-Activity: Lecture will be held at the gallery in front of the Ministry of Culture.
+Activity: Lecture will be held at the open air museum in front of the Ministry of Culture of KR.

+April 4-8.
 Week 12.
 Development of Kyrgyzstan in the 1940 - 70s

 The Great Patriotic War of 1941-5 and contribution of Kyrgyzstan to the war.
 The economic, political and cultural development of Kyrgyzstan in the 1950-70s.